 Truth be known…he was an arrogant jerk.
 It was always his way or the highway.
 There was no room for opinions from anyone else on the team.
 He had a dismissive guffaw that he would subconsciously and audibly utter when he disagreed with someone.
 His flippant tone spewed “you don’t know what you’re talking about and why am I even wasting my time listening to you.”
 It seemed that everyone knew this guy was an arrogant jerk.
 Everyone seemed to know except him.

 Does your company act like an arrogant jerk?
 You may wonder if this is even possible.
 It’s when a company gets too big for its britches and starts thinking they know better than the marketplace.
 The following are some ways this happens (especially within technology companies) and some suggestions on how to keep arrogance out of project management in IT.

 An Example of Arrogance in IT Project Management

 The company was doing extraordinarily well.
 They had secured tons of money from a venture capital firm.
 They were working on technology that had never been considered or contemplated at anytime prior.
 Everyone was telling them what a great job they were doing and kept throwing more money at them.

-This small company started by a handful of really smart guys started hiring left and right.
+This small company started by a handful of really smart guys started investing in tracking tools to keep on top of all the work.
+They started started hiring left and right.
 The initial bulk of the people that were brought on were focused on supporting the technology aspect of the company.
 This meant engineers, developers and testers, DBAs and people who were familiar with IT project management.
 Months went by and great progress continued on the software product being developed.

 There was a sense of collaboration with the final users (large insurance companies) as the groups worked side by side with each other.
 But things gradually began to change.
 The technology side of the company became less collaborative in nature.